 Trondheim Norway is a beautiful city in the Northern part of Norway.
 This ancient city use to thrive during Viking times.
 It was actually the capital of Norway during the Viking Age until the early 13th century.

 The city is located on the banks of a huge fjord and it has a lot of history.
 There’s a lot of things to see in the city.
 Check this post to discover what the charm of Trondheim is all about!

-In Trondheim, engage in some sightseeing around town and by the water.
-Visit the Old Town Bridge and explore Bakklandet, the most beautiful neighborhood in town.
+In Trondheim, engage in some sightseeing around town and at the water.
+Visit the Old Town Bridge and explore Bakklandet, the most beautiful neighbourhood in town.

 Day 13 and 14 - Bodø - Norway

 Our last Scandinavia Interrailing stop is quite a memorable one!
 Bodø is located North of the Arctic Circle and it is surrounded by snow-capped and jagged peaks, so there are a lot of beautiful hikes you can do in the area.

 In Bodø, you can see the Northern lights during most nights of the year.
 The Northern Lights or Aurora Borealis are one of the most important reasons why travelers visit the city.
 But there is more to see in Bodø?

 Another peculiar sight in Bodø, is the Saltstraumen Maelstrom, the strongest tidal current in the world and you can take a boat tour right to it.
 This interesting phenomenon is definitely worthy of your time.
 Nowhere else on earth can you see the power of he moon cycles on the water like you can see it here!